Configuration

 Understanding Database Configuration

-Kat offers two ways to configure your database connection:
+For PostgreSQL, Kat offers two ways to configure your database connection:

 1. Using a Connection URL